-Now you find yourself having to define many/ complex methods for assessing (evaluating) conditions; and these conditions may start changing; so you would like to encapsulate the methods so you can change them easily.
-The same discussion applies to Actions.
-You therefore decide to reify the conditions as an Assessor(s) and the actions as an Action(s) Classes, respectively.
-The Rule Object then acts as a Mediator ([Gof]) between the Assessors and the Actions.
+The next step is a Simple Rule Object.
+Now you find yourself having to define many methods or complex methods for assessing conditions; and these conditions may start changing; so you would like to encasulate the methods so you can change them easily.
+The same goes for actions.
+So you decide to reify the conditions as an Assessor(s) and the actions as an Action(s).
+The Rule Object acts as a Mediator ([Gof]) between the Assessors and the Actions.
 It may use a Factory (Builder or Abstract Factory or plain Factory Method) to create appropriate Assessors and Actions from Serializer Objects (see [Riehle98]).
-Other patterns in the Rule Pattern Language provide solutions to "Hash and Cache"; "Wrap and Map" the Rule Object or its Constituent Assessors and Actions so they may be created or plugged into the Rule Object on-demand.
+Other patterns in the Rule Cluster pattern language provide solutions to "hash and cache" the Rule Object or its Constituent Assessors and Actions so they may be created or plugged into the Rule Object on-demand.
 Now you have the following design.
 Please note that SimpleRuleObject is an abstract class, Assessor and Action can be interfaces or abstract classes with some default behavior.